Juilliard fires former chair after sexual misconduct investigation

 Beaser had been the chair of the renowned music conservatory's composition department for 25 years, between 1994 and 2018.
 Accusations of sexual harassment and misconduct against the composer were first made public last December in the German-based magazine VAN.

-In the aftermath of the VAN report, more than 500 musicians and leaders in classical music called for Beaser to be removed from his Juilliard post; within days, the school said that the composer had "stepped away" from his faculty position.
+In the aftermath of the VAN report, more than 500 musicians and leaders in classical music called for Beaser to be removed from his Juilliard post.
+In the same week that VAN published its story, the school said that the composer had "stepped away" from his faculty position.

 On Thursday, Juilliard confirmed that Beaser had been placed on leave in December, pending the investigation's outcome.